Cytnx-dev/Cytnx/docs/source/guide/itersol/LinOp.rst

 Ex: sparse data structure with mapping function
 ****************************************************
-With this flexibility, the user can actually define their own sparse data structure of an operator.
+With the flexibility provided by overloading the **matvec** member function, users can actually define their own sparse data structures of an operator.

-For example, if we want to define a sparse matrix :math:`\boldsymbol{A}` with shape=(1000,1000) with ONLY two non-zero elements A[1,100]=4 and A[100,1]=7. other elements are zero, we don't have to really define a dense tensor with size :math:`10^6`.
-We can simply use **LinOp** class as
+As an example, we want to define a sparse matrix :math:`\boldsymbol{A}` with shape=(1000,1000) with ONLY two non-zero elements A[1,100]=4 and A[100,1]=7.
+All other elements are zero.
+We do not have to construct a dense tensor with size :math:`10^6`.
+Instead, we can simply use the **LinOp** class:

-* In python:
+* In Python:

 .. code-block:: python
     :linenos: